LOW EMF COMPUTING

 SOLUTIONS:

-Since it is nearly impossible to shield a flat screen monitor and still be able to view it comfortably, I feel that using a shielded projector as a monitor via rear screen projection from a distance is the way to go.
+Since it is nearly impossible to shield a flat screen monitor to a high degree (and still be able to see the screen easily), I feel that using a shielded projector as a monitor via rear screen projection from a distance is the way to go.
 I am presently designing a special shield box for a projector.
-A very low emissions computer that can be used with it, either inside the shield box, or outside of it, is the FitPC-2 (a FitPC-3 is coming soon): http://www.fit-pc.com/web/ .
+A very low emissions computer that can be used with it, either inside the shield box, or outside of it, is the FitPC-3: http://www.thefitpc.com/ .
 My shield box will provide a very high degree of shielding of the projector, and I expect that it will be comfortably usable by most persons who are sensitive to their monitors and computers.
-My tentative timetable: XGA projector in shield box (with or without computer) July 2011; very low EMF mouse, October 2011, near-zero EMF keyboard May 2012.
+My tentative timetable: XGA or WXGA projector in shield box (with or without computer) December 2012; very low EMF mouse, December 2013, near-zero EMF keyboard May 2013.
 Unfortunately it is all quite expensive, but for many of us it is the only way that we can continue to work.